ricardomaximino/devops/README.md

 - If you are using an IDE refresh the projects so you will be able to see in the target -> generated-sources the archetype folder
 - go inside of the archetype folder and run the maven command mvn clean install
 - And now your new archetype is saved on the local repository ready to use.

+#what is swagger?
+- swagger is a tool built by ... to automate RESTful documentation